ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/8/__2023-09-03_23-50-35-065000_cam.webp" %}

 {% include photo.html url="2023-09-14-north-mongolia/8/__2023-09-04_00-11-00-320000_cam.webp" description="On our way to the starting point, Baagii points out a Mongolian Irish Pub, which is Baagii's joke for a group of Mongolians who, through happenstance, find themselves on a hillside drinking vodka, a not all too uncommon occurrence.
 Beside them are parked three motorcycles and a horse.
 And upon further inspection, one of them is Lhagwa, our horse wrangler!
-Down rolls and the windows and Baagii and Anuka yell at him.
+Down rolls the windows and Baagii and Anuka yell at him.
 Presumably something like, 'get your ass to the start point!'" %}

-After some practice rounds of 13, where Baagi demonstrated some advanced strategies by pointing out at various groupings of cards within his hand, Lhagwa finally arrived and the we began the trek.
-I had the same tempermental horse that I was riding yesterday.
+After some practice rounds of 13, where Baagi demonstrated some advanced strategies by pointing out at various groupings of cards within his hand, Lhagwa finally arrived and we began the trek.
+I had the same temperamental horse that I was riding yesterday.
 When we stopped for lunch, Lhagwa explained I was riding a sheep horse, which is what Mongolian children use to herd sheep.
 No wonder he called me baby.

 {% include photo.html url="2023-09-14-north-mongolia/8/__2023-09-04_00-41-23-759000_cam.webp" %}